Chart Color Schemes

 Belmont features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 64.0% of all households, including 21.3% couples with children, 29.2% couples without children, and 12.5% single parent families.
-Non-family households constitute the remaining 36.0%, with lone person households at 33.4% and group households comprising 2.5%.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.4.
+Family households constitute 64.0% of all households, including 21.3% couples with children, 29.2% couples without children, and 12.5% single parent families.
+Non-family households account for the remaining 36.0%, with lone person households at 33.4% and group households comprising 2.5%.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households